SteelCompendium/data-rules-md-dse/Abilities/Kits/Raider/Raiders Awe.md

   type: kit-ability/raider
 effects:
   - roll: Power Roll + Might or Agility
-    t1: 3 + M or A damage
+    tier1: 3 + M or A damage
-    t2: 6 + M or A damage
+    tier2: 6 + M or A damage
-    t3: 8 + M or A damage
+    tier3: 8 + M or A damage
-  - effect: The target takes a bane on their next power roll made before the end of their next turn.
+  - name: Effect
-    name: Effect
+    effect: The target takes a bane on their next power roll made before the end of their next turn.
 ```